UDXS/BizCardBF/README.md

 * Third line is where output starts/error is printed
 * Prints error if it is missing arguments
 * Prints error if loop brackets are unbalanced

+## Sample Programs
+cat:

+    [This program outputs the input like the 'cat' program in linux.] +[,.]

+charset:

+    [This program gets every letter in the ASCII charset on your computer, Note: some are invsible]+[.+]

 ## License
-This file is licensed under the MIT license.
+This program is licensed under the MIT license.

 For more information, open the [LICENSE](https://github.com/UDXS/BizCardBF/blob/master/LICENSE) file.
 ## Credits